 Shannon campaigners demand board stands down

-SOS - Save our Shannon group says step necessary to reform airport
+SOS – Save our Shannon group says it fears for the airport’s future following signs that Aer Lingus could close its base there

-‘People are very worried here,’ said SOS chairman Denis Vaughan.
+SOS is demanding that aid given to Aer Lingus must be tied to the airline resuming services from Cork and Shannon airports.
 Photograph: Arthur Ellis/Press22

 A new campaign to save Shannon Airport is demanding that the board stand down as the organisation claims the business is mismanaged.